Scott, while on tour in Iraq

 “It was obvious from the start that they really valued their writers.
 That’s a big deal.
 It’s an opportunity to have a real voice and develop a great plot line and interesting characters with backstories.”

-Scott most enjoys writing steampunk and dystopian themes, though he says he’s really inspired by history.
-And for a military-themed game like Field of Hands, it doesn’t hurt that he has 13 years experience in the US armed forces, including multiple tours in Iraq and Afghanistan.
+Scott most enjoys writing steampunk and dystopian themes, though he says he’s really inspired by history, it doesn’t hurt that he has 13 years experience in the US armed forces, including multiple tours in Iraq and Afghanistan.
 He also serves as one of Cold Furnace’s military advisors.

 Scott currently resides in Michigan, where he is a member of the Michigan National Guard.
 He plays soccer, enjoys running and celebrating his Irish pride in any way possible.